PGA Tour chief told to resign in 'heated' meeting

 Last updated on .From the section Golf

-PGA Tour chief Jay Monahan has faced calls to resign at an "intense and heated" players meeting following the shock merger with LIV Golf.
+PGA Tour chief Jay Monahan has faced calls to resign at an "intense and heated" players meeting following the shock merger with Saudi Arabia's Public Investment Fund (PIF).

-Several players left the American PGA Tour and European-based DP World Tour to join the Saudi Arabia-backed Liv circuit when it launched last year.
+Several players left the American PGA Tour and European-based DP World Tour to join the $2bn (£1.6bn) Saudi-backed LIV circuit when it launched last year.

-Monahan had previously said anyone who joined LIV would not be welcome back on the PGA Tour.
+Monahan said those who joined LIV would not be welcome back on the PGA Tour.

 "I recognise that people are going to call me a hypocrite," Monahan said.